 When we started 2020 fresh with a new Brexit buzz feature, we had no idea the United Kingdom’s exit from the European Union would be forgotten in the panic of a global pandemic.

 Ah, if we could only return to the good old days of “Brexit means Brexit,” and “the easiest negotiations in history.”
-Now, Brexit is a distant memory as Britain is on the verge of a lockdown as the National Health Service struggles under the load of COVID-19 patients.
+Now, Brexit is just another stop on the road to oblivion as the UK replaces Spain as the country with the most COVID-19 deaths.

 Yes, the United Kingdom left the European Union on 31 January after more than three years of wrangling and drama.
 But the drama has ceased as deadlines approach, including a June EU summit to assess the progress of talks, if any.
 June is also the final month the UK can request an extension of the transition period.
 (Insert Boris’s “dead in the ditch” quote here.)

 • What does Stanley Johnson know that we don’t?
-The prime minister’s dad is applying for French citizenship, according to a new book by Stanley’s daughter – and Boris’s sister – Rachel.
+The prime minister’s dad is applied for French citizenship, according to a new book by Stanley’s daughter – and Boris’s sister – Rachel.

 We suspect he knows his son has no intentions of reaching a trade deal with the European Union and is getting out while the getting’s good.
-A deal is becoming more unlikely with every passing day as the EU’s 69-year-old chief negotiator, Michel Barnier, announced he tested positive for coronavirus and is self-isolating.
-Chief British negotiator David Frost also is in isolation after showing coronavirus symptoms.
+A deal is becoming more unlikely with every passing day thought the EU’s 69-year-old chief negotiator, Michel Barnier, survived coronavirus as did chief British negotiator David Frost and the prime minister himself.